API Reference¶

 This method calls the

-queryguard_factoryto intantiate aGuardclass or it’s subclasses.- Parameters:
+queryguard_factoryto intantiate aGuardclass or it’s subclasses.For list of arguments please refer to

 - route(pattern='/', flags=0, verb=None, insert=None, exists='error')¶